Tunnel: Pipe jacking

 In pipe jacking, hydraulic jacks are used to push specially made pipes through the ground behind a TBM or shield.
 This method is commonly used to create tunnels under existing structures, such as roads or railways.
 Tunnels constructed by pipe jacking are normally small diameter bores with a maximum size of around 3.2 m.

 Box jacking

 Box jacking is similar to pipe jacking, but instead of jacking tubes, a box-shaped tunnel is used.
 Jacked boxes can be a much larger span than a pipe jack, with the span of some box jacks in excess of 20 m.
 A cutting head is normally used at the front of the box being jacked, and spoil removal is normally by excavator from within the box.
 Recent developments of the Jacked Arch and Jacked deck have enabled longer and larger structures to be installed to close accuracy.
-The 126m long 20m clear span underpass below the high-speed rail lines at Cliffsend in Kent, UK is an example of this technique.

 Underwater tunnels

 There are also several approaches to underwater tunnels, the two most common being bored tunnels or immersed tubes, examples are Bjørvika Tunnel and Marmaray.
 Submerged floating tunnels are a novel approach under consideration; however, no such tunnels have been constructed to date.